 - generosity for service already being demonstrated (active in some parish ministry)

-- good physical and psychological health (both candidate and wife, if married)
+- good physical (a physical issue does not necessarily disqualify an applicant) and psychological health (both candidate and wife, if married)

 - ability to work in a team / works well with people